sounds that say more than words

 Fiona Apple's "I Want You to Love Me" played through over-ear headphones / dishes clanging in the kitchen / a laptop fan

 Since it was released on April 17th, I've been listening obsessively to Fiona Apple's new album, Fetch the Bolt Cutters.
-Though it's been nearly a decade since her last album release, Apple is not rusty; she has an astounding ability to create a sound that is both unique and cohesive, a lofty goal for an era in which so much new music sounds the same.
+Though it's been nearly a decade since her last album release, Apple is not rusty; she has an astounding ability to create a sound that is both unique and cohesive, an impressive feat in an era of homogeneity.

-Musicians tend to mimic other musicians, creating a self-referential loop as more and more artists attempt to mold their sound into what they know is safe, palatable, and relatively well-liked.
-Apple fears this path to homogeneity.
-In a recent New Yorker profile, she admits that she avoids listening to modern music for fear of outside influence.
-The result is a uniquely unplaceable sound.
-Like an anachronism in reverse, Apple’s work is a kind of alternate universe pop unshaped by the past thirty years, incorporating Brazilian bossa nova beats, jazz piano, and smoldering cabaret vocals twisted into her own genre.
+Musicians tend to mimic other musicians, creating a self-referential loop as more and more artists attempt to mold their sound into what they know is safe, palatable, and well-liked.
+Apple rejects this principle.
+In a recent New Yorker profile, she admits to avoiding all contemporary music for fear of subliminal influence.
+The result is an unplaceable sound.
+Apple’s work is anachronistic, a kind of parallel universe pop that incorporates Brazilian bossa nova beats, jazz piano, and smoldering vocals twisted into her own genre.

 In the album's opening track, "I Want You to Love Me," Apple's voice is raw with frustration as she sings: